kntacooh/SugarSyncApiDocument-JapaneseTranslation/source/dev/using-api.md

 ### Installing and Running the Application

 The application is structured as a Maven project and packaged in a zip file, sugarsync-api-sample.zip.
-If you don't already have Maven, you can download it from the [Apache Maven site]().
+If you don't already have Maven, you can download it from the [*:::Apache Maven site:::*](http://maven.apache.org/).

 To install the sample application: